Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Sweet Potato Sage Artisan. - harvestandnourish.com

-With a touch of sweetness and a lovely orange hue, this seasonally inspired Sweet Potato Sage Artisan loaf is soft and tender with a chewy crust, perfectly seasoned and just So.
+With a touch of sweetness and a lovely orange hue, this seasonally inspired Sweet Potato Sage Artisan Bread is soft and tender with a chewy crust, perfectly seasoned and just So.
 Very.
 Good!

 You can find more helpful information, suggested equipment, tips and resources for beginners in my Everyday Artisan Bread recipe here.